aditya123473892/wagtail/Nightly-testing-of-official-plugins.md

 We maintain a number of official plugins for Wagtail.
 One disadvantage of them being separate from Wagtail is we usually won't know about any incompatibilities until a release of Wagtail is made.
-To workaround this, we recommend configuring CI on plugin repos to run the tests against Wagtail's master branch on a nightly basis and report any failures to the #nightly-build-failures
+To workaround this, we recommend configuring CI on plugin repos to run the tests against Wagtail's master branch on a nightly basis and report any failures to the #nightly-build-failures Slack channel.

 This document explains how to set this up with Circle CI.
 These instructions might be adaptable to other CI providers but this hasn't been tested.